Serlle/Serlle/README.md

 - 👋 Hi, I’m @Serlle
-- 👀 I’m interested in learn JavaScrip, CSS and AndroidStudio
+- 👀 I’m interested in learn JavaScrip and AndroidStudio
-- 🌱 I’m currently learning Ruby, Ruby on Rails, iTerm and HTML
+- 🌱 I’m currently learning Ruby, Ruby on Rails, Shopify, CSS, HTML and work with API
 - 💞️ I’m looking to collaborate on Michelada.io and IBM or any company related to web developer
 - 📫 Contact me by email: serlle.rosales96@gmail.com